ansible/ansible/docs/docsite/rst/playbooks_variables.rst

 It turns out we've already talked about variables in another place too.

-As described in :doc:`playbooks_roles`, variables can also be included in the playbook via include files, which may or may not be part of an "Ansible Role".
+As described in :doc:`playbooks_reuse_roles`, variables can also be included in the playbook via include files, which may or may not be part of an "Ansible Role".
 Usage of roles is preferred as it provides a nice organizational system.

 .. _about_jinja2: